 Treating Male Infertility

 Male infertility is a fairly common condition and affects about 35 percent of couples who struggle to become pregnant.
 Typically due to low sperm count, low motility, abnormally shaped sperm, or problems with ejaculation, fertility issues in men can stem from illness, injury, lifestyle choices, or one of many other factors.
 At Denver Fertility Albrecht Women’s Care, we offer male fertility evaluations and can perform a variety of tests and treatments to help you build your family.
 Dr. Bruce Albrecht and Dr. Dana Ambler are compassionate fertility specialists who provide personalized treatment plans for both male and female infertility.
-We provide a comprehensive scope of services for convenient, streamlined care at our Lone Tree office in Englewood, CO.
+We provide a comprehensive scope of services for convenient, streamlined care at our Lone Tree office in Englewood and Denver, CO.

 Causes of Male Infertility